Airi20/Airi-Ishikawa/README.md

 A Java-based app that calculates forces in 2D truss structures and visualizes them with color-coded diagrams.
 Built with Swing, powered by math.

 **Note**: The UI and code comments are written in **Japanese**.

 ⚠️ **This project is currently incomplete.**

 It is in the testing phase, so usage and structure may change as development continues.

+⚠️ **This project is currently incomplete.**

+It is in the testing phase, so usage and structure may change as development continues.

+Please use with caution.

+---

+**Note:** The folder structure is currently messy and may be reorganized in the future.

 Please use with caution.